Mostafahassen1/Yoga-API/README.md

 # Yoga API

-## Yoga_API is a robust system facilitating seamless management of yoga classes, user subscriptions, and payments.
-It provides a structured database, enabling users to effortlessly connect, subscribe to tailored packages, and track attendance for a harmonious yoga experience.
+## Yoga_API is a robust system facilitating seamless management of yoga classes, user subscriptions, and payments.It provides a structured database, enabling users to effortlessly connect, subscribe to tailored packages, and track attendance for a harmonious yoga experience.

 To set up the Yoga API, follow these steps: